Get

 Can Cats Eat Duck?
 Vet-Approved Nutritional Facts & FAQ

 Cats are obligate carnivores, which means they need meat in their diets to get all the nutrients they need to survive, such as vitamins and minerals.
 Animal protein is essential for their overall well-being, but is all meat safe for them?
-What about duck meat?
-Can cats eat duck?
+Can cats eat duck meat?
 Is it healthy for them?

 Yes, cats can eat duck meat.
-Duck meat can make for a nice addition to your kitty’s kibble for an extra surprise, and odds are your cat will lap it up.
+Duck meat can be a nice addition to your kitty’s kibble for an extra surprise, and odds are your cat will lap it up.
 Duck meat provides a vast amount of protein, vitamin B, iron, and zinc.

 Can Cats Eat Raw Duck Meat?